foss2serve/git-intro-activity/activity.md

 -   Navigator: Ensures that the team follows the activity.

--   Recorder: Records all answers and questions.\$
+-   Recorder: Records all answers and questions.

 Objectives
 ----------